ThanhVinh-source/Entity-Resolution/README.md

 Inside Databricks, the project builds a full entity-resolution pipeline: it cleans company records, generates candidate pairs, scores each pair with string similarity, semantic similarity, and location signals, applies deterministic match rules, resolves ambiguous cases with an LLM tie-breaker, and creates final match/no-match/review decisions.

-The final layer converts decisions into a knowledge graph and GraphRAG-ready retrieval documents, allowing users to ask natural-language questions about candidate companies, match reasons, unresolved review cases, and explainability evidence through Databricks AI Playground or the project notebook workflow.
+The final layer converts decisions into a knowledge graph, SHAP-backed XAI explanations, and GraphRAG-ready retrieval documents, allowing users to ask natural-language questions about candidate companies, match reasons, unresolved review cases, and explainability evidence through Databricks AI Playground or the project notebook workflow.

 ## Overall Flow